Toby Keith, country singer-songwriter, dies at 62 after stomach cancer diagnosis

 “They were trying to get me to compromise, and I was living a miserable existence,” Keith told the AP.
 “Everybody was trying to mold me into something I was not.”

-That’s when his multi-week “How Do You Like Me Now?!” took off and became his first song to crossover to Top 40 charts.
+That’s when his multiweek hit “How Do You Like Me Now?!” took off and became his first song to cross over to Top 40 charts.
 In 2001, he won the male vocalist of the year and album of the year at the Academy of Country Music Awards, exclaiming from the stage: “I’ve waited a long time for this.
 Nine years!”

 That song got pulled from a patriotic ABC Fourth of July special after producers deemed it too angry for the show.
 Singer-songwriter Steve Earle called Keith’s song “pandering to people’s worst instincts at a time they are hurt and scared.”